-470 Figure 16.
-Direct comparison of the CSA and dipolar CODEX data in GB1 protein sample.
-Left: the mixing times dependencies taken from Fig. 12 (CSA CODEX, without Z-filter and without 2H decoupling) and Fig. 15 (dipolar CODEX, no 2H decoupling).
-Red solid lines - the exponential fits of the initial parts of the spin-diffusion components.
-Right: Fast initial components of the decays after subtraction the spin-diffusion components and normalization to the same initial amplitude.
+Figure 16.
+Direct comparison of the CSA and dipolar CODEX data in GB1 protein sample. (a) The mixing times dependences taken from Fig. 12 (CSA CODEX, without Z filter and without 2H decoupling) and Fig. 15 (dipolar CODEX, no 2H decoupling).
+Red solid lines - the exponential fits of the initial parts of the spin-diffusion components. (b) Fast initial components of the decays after subtraction the spin-diffusion components and normalization to the same initial amplitude.